jcs-emacs/jcs-emacs/README.txt

-This is Jen-Chieh Shen's emacs configuration, continually used and tweaked since 2015, and it might be a good starting point for other Emacs users, especially for those who like to program all kind of programmers.
+This is Jen-Chieh Shen's emacs configuration, continually used and tweaked since 2015, and it might be a good starting point for other Emacs users, especially for those who like to program all kind of programming languages' programmer.
 This configuration had tested on Linux and Windows system, the testament on macOS is still planning in the future.

 Emacs itself comes with support for many programming languages.
 These config files improve and extended support for the following: